mzlonada/vue-after-free/README.md

   6. Go to Settings>Storage>System Storage>Capture Gallery>All and backup your captures to the USB.
 (Sufficient space required.)
   7. Go to Settings>System>Back Up and Restore>Restore PS4 and select the system backup there and restore it.
   8. When the console reboots you will have a fake activated user account and PS Vue and it's exploit data.
   9. In the root of your USB place HEN or GoldHEN named as `payload.bin`.
+It will be loaded from `/data/` in the future so you do not need the USB after the first time.
   10. Open PS Vue run the exploit by pressing on the jailbreak button or configure the autoloader.
   11. Optionally after jailbreaking run the [np-fake-signin](https://github.com/Vuemony/vue-after-free/blob/main/README.md#np-fake-signin) payload to avoid the PSN pop-up.
   * User account ID is "1111111111111111" you cannot change it but you can create another user and fake activate it (instructions below), then while jailbroken follow the instructions above for jailbroken users to set up PS Vue while signed into the newly activated account.

+### Updating Vue Exploit
+1. Download the `VueManualSetup.7z` and replace download0.dat in `user/download/CUSA000960` with FTP while jailbroken.

 # Connecting to the internet.
   1. Navigate to Settings > System > Automatic Downloads, and uncheck "Featured Content", "System Software Update Files" and "Application Update Files".